handryks/OgreBulletTMJSim/README.md

 # OgreBulletTMJSim
-Model for simulating temporomandibular disc displacement using OgreBullet and Bullet Physics
+Model for simulating temporomandibular disc displacement using Ogre3D, CEGUI and Bullet Physics.
+The 3d models were developed using Slicer, Blender, Meshmixer and Tetgen.